morinted/ottawapython_plover_talk/README.md

 Plover takes strokes as input, processes the strokes based on a dictionary and orthographic rules, then outputs emulated keyboard keys.

+I'll talk about how Plover has to deal with specialized hardware, steno logic, and then actually output something in order to functionally replace a keyboard.

 ---

 The input comes in the form of some sort of steno machine.
 You have the choice of a computer keyboard, particularly one with NKRO, or a steno machine.
 There are many custom steno machines made by the open source community, including the Stenoboard and the SOFT/HRUF.
 These can communicate in NKRO or in serial protocols.
-Prices for steno machines pictured, in USD: 70-100 for the gaming keyboard, 100-250 for the 3D printed machines, 5000 for the Infinity Ergonomic, and the breadboard machine made by Charles Shattuck?... priceless.
+Prices for steno machines pictured, in USD: 70-100 for the gaming keyboard, 100-250 for the 3D printed machines, 5000 for the Infinity Ergonomic, and the breadboard machine made by Charley?... priceless.

 ---